-The second area that most people don’t realize can affect their credit score is being late or delinquent with a non-financial related account.
+The second area that most people don’t realize is a credit score killer is being late or delinquent with a non-financial related account.
 I’m talking about being late on the rent check, or not paying a doctor’s bill.
 Many businesses, including small and medium sized companies, report delinquencies to the credit bureaus just as much as credit card companies do.
 And because these companies are smaller, it can be harder to get them to remove any reporting once you’ve corrected the issue.
 And any negative, including ones from businesses, can really harm your credit score.

-If you haven’t checked your credit report lately, get your FICO score and credit report from Equifax® Score Power today.
-You can see what your credit score would be, as well as a full copy of your credit report to check for accuracy.
+If you haven’t checked your credit report lately, check it for free using Credit Karma.
+You can see what your credit score would be, as well as tools to help boost your score.

 Do you know of any other random factors that can hurt your score?